 Hepatitis is an inflammation of the liver that results in diffuse hepatic cell death and may lead to areas of liver necrosis.
 It can be classified as acute or chronic (lasting > 6 months) and may progress to fulminant liver failure, cirrhosis, and, in some cases, hepatocellular carcinoma.
-Hepatitis may result from infectious (e.g., bacterial, viral, parasitic, or fungal) and noninfectious causes (e.g., drugs, metabolic diseases, alcohol, autoimmune diseases).
+Hepatitis may result from infectious causes (e.g., bacterial, viral, parasitic, fungal) and noninfectious causes (e.g., drugs, metabolic diseases, alcohol, autoimmune diseases).
 The most common causes in the United States are alcohol abuse and viral infection.

 Viral hepatitis is most commonly caused by hepatitis viruses (especially hepatitis A, hepatitis B, and hepatitis C) and herpes viruses (cytomegalovirus, Epstein-Barr virus, varicella-zoster virus, herpes simplex virus).

 Hepatitis A (HAV) is a self-limited cause of acute hepatitis and does not result in a carrier state or chronic disease.
 Transmission occurs via the fecal-oral route and most commonly results from poor hygienic practices and inadequate sanitation.
-Disease is usually mild, with symptoms present in 70% of patients, starting abruptly and lasting six to 24 weeks.
+Disease is usually mild, with symptoms present in 70% of patients, starting abruptly and lasting 6-24 weeks.
 However, fulminant liver failure may occur in patients with underlying liver disease.

 Hepatitis D (HDV) is dependent on co-infection with the hepatitis B virus.
 If hepatitis D is acquired at the same time as hepatitis B, complete recovery can be expected.
 However, hepatitis D occurring as a superinfection in a hepatitis B patient can cause a syndrome of accelerated hepatitis, with progression to chronic hepatitis within weeks.
 Transmission occurs via blood and body fluids.

 Hepatitis E (HEV) usually causes a self-limited and mild acute hepatitis.
 However, the disease may be severe in pregnant women, in whom it may progress to acute onset of liver failure, with mortality as high as 25%.
-The virus is most commonly spread by fecal-oral route in endemic areas, usually from contaminated water sources.
+The virus is most commonly spread by the fecal-oral route in endemic areas, usually from contaminated water sources.
 It can also be transmitted by blood transfusions after organ transplants., Pigs are the reservoirs of HEV.

-Hepatitis A. Contact with an infected person (either living in close contact or sexual contact), poor hygiene, traveling to areas with inadequate sanitation, contaminated food (especially shellfish), and illicit drug use.
+Hepatitis A. Contact with an infected person (either living in close contact or via sexual contact), poor hygiene, traveling to areas with inadequate sanitation, contaminated food (especially shellfish), and illicit drug use.

 Hepatitis B. Exposure to blood or body fluids (e.g., intravenous drug use, high-risk sexual activity, blood transfusion and/or organ transplant, occupational needle stick exposure).

 Hepatitis D. Same as HBV.
-Patients with HDV are always positive for HBV as well, making HBV infection a risk factor on its own.
+Patients with HDV are always positive for HBV, as well, making HBV infection a risk factor on its own.